Inside: Learn how to budget your money with percentages. The Cents Plan Formula is simple, easy, and flexible. Start

-With savings, you prepare for the unexpected, able to pay cash instead of going into to debt, or prepare for early retirement.
+- With savings, you prepare for the unexpected expenses, so you are able to pay cash instead of going into debt or possibly prepare for early retirement.

 - By eliminating debt and minimizing your basic expenses, there is money in the Cents Plan to go towards another category of your choice.

-With giving, you are able to help others and provide a smile.
+- With giving, you can help others and provide a smile.

 - Fun spending is where you live your life – filling your heart with memories.

 - The last category is debt; in the Cents Plan Formula, it serves as a reminder of the slippery slope debt can cause in life.
 If you are debt free, make to avoid not falling back in debt trap again.

 All in all, money is a part of our daily lives.
 Get to a point where you control money and not be controlled by money.

 With the Cents Plan Formula, it is simple and easy to formulate the spending of money.